DS-VTON: An Enhanced Dual-Scale Coarse-to-Fine Framework for Virtual Try-On: Methods

 \subsection{Network architecture}

-We adopt a dual U-Net architecture, where the reference U-Net encodes garment features and integrates them into the main denoising U-Net through self-attention layers.
-This structure has proven effective for maintaining garment fidelity and enhancing visual quality~\citep{choi2025improving}, and is retained in our architecture.
-Following the design philosophy of~\citep{chong2025catvton}, we remove all cross-attention layers in the U-Net, relying solely on self-attention mechanisms.
-This simplification improves performance and efficiency, as confirmed by our ablation studies (refer to Appendix~\ref{ablation:remove_cross}).
-All garment-related information is delivered through the reference U-Net, eliminating the need for additional conditioning pathways.
-To further improve computational efficiency, we execute the reference U-Net only once per sample, treating it purely as a conditioning module, in line with~\citep{li2024anyfit}.
+We adopt a dual U-Net architecture, where the reference U-Net encodes garment features and integrates them into the main denoising U-Net via self-attention layers, a structure proven effective for garment fidelity and visual quality~\citep{choi2025improving}.
+Following the approach of~\citep{chong2025catvton}, we remove all cross-attention layers, relying solely on self-attention, which improves performance and efficiency, as shown by our ablation studies (see Appendix~\ref{ablation:remove_cross}).
+To enhance computational efficiency, we execute the reference U-Net once per sample, using it solely as a conditioning module, as in~\citep{li2024anyfit}.

-We initialize our U-Net weights using those of Stable Diffusion 1.5~\citep{rombach2022high}.
-While SDXL~\citep{podell2025sdxl} offers more powerful generative capabilities, the goal of our work is to propose a lightweight yet effective framework.
-Hence, we retain SD1.5 as our backbone.
-We also conducted preliminary experiments based on transformer architectures such as SD3 and SD3.5, with additional discussion provided in Appendix~\ref{sec:discussion}.
-In conclusion, SD1.5 offers an optimal trade-off between model simplicity and try-on performance, and forms the foundation of our pipeline.
+We initialize our U-Net weights using those from Stable Diffusion 1.5~\citep{rombach2022high}.
+While SDXL~\citep{podell2025sdxl} offers greater generative power, our goal is a lightweight yet effective framework, so we retain SD1.5 as the backbone.
+Preliminary experiments with transformer-based architectures like SD3 and SD3.5 are discussed in Appendix~\ref{sec:discussion}.
+In conclusion, SD1.5 strikes the optimal balance between model simplicity and try-on performance, forming the foundation of our pipeline.